 - a healthy lunch – leftovers, sandwiches, frittata, meat loaf, wraps, stuffed mini pita pockets, leftover stir-fry

-- one or two healthy, filling snacks such as fruit buns, cereal bars, fruit biscuits, soups, hard-boiled eggs, dried fruit and nuts, one or two pottles of low-fat yoghurt.
+- one or two healthy, filling snacks such as hard boiled eggs, unsalted nuts, plain popcorn, a nut bar, one or two pottles of low-fat yoghurt.

 Keep these at hand, at work:

 - a bag of oats and a packet of sultanas – if you have access to a microwave, porridge is a great super-healthy breakfast or snack to warm you up in winter